ali-kazemi8/PlaTiF-Tibial-Plateau-Fracture-Dataset/README.md

     ```bash
     python Read_Data_PythonCode.py --file /path/to/your/dataset/Patient_ID_001.mat
     ```
-    Prepare for an interactive X-ray image of Tibia bone\! 🤩
+    Prepare for an interactive X-ray image of the Tibia bone\! 🤩

 -----